davperez-tech/Backup-Disaster-Recovery/docs/phase-1-infrastructure/README.md

 ## Overview

-This phase establishes the foundation for the entire lab environment: a segmented network with centralized identity management that mirrors a real small business IT infrastructure.
+This phase establishes the foundation for the entire lab environment: a segmented network with centralized identity management that mirrors a real business IT infrastructure.
 Every subsequent phase (backup, patching, hardening, monitoring) depends on this foundation being solid.

 ## Network Design